yogreen/webcontent/README.md

 # webcontent
-security,parallel calculate and automatic service find that run with java7+ environment.
+security,parallel calculate and automatic service discovery that run with java7+ environment.
 #
 to run up this project you can delegate your algorithm implementation with java environment. don't worry about security's problem, in this project thirdparty code only have 'read' privillege